SanForgeStudio/LuaNodeEditor/README.md

 - It can make Lua programming easier, faster, and more fun, especially for beginners or people who are not comfortable with writing code.
 - It can provide a visual overview of the structure and functionality of the program, which can help with debugging, testing, and understanding the code.
 - It can enable rapid prototyping and experimentation, because you can quickly create and modify nodes and see fast results.
-- It can easily integrate with other software and frameworks that use Lua like any other IDE.
+- It eventually can easily integrate with other software and frameworks that use Lua like any other IDE.

 *The overall application idea in a flowchart:*